BabyToad/BabyToad.github.io/_golden_triangle_parts/02-character-options.md

 *Guardians of both body and spirit, Sword Saints blend martial prowess with spiritual guidance.
 Their connection to nature and the divine makes them revered protectors of Palvaya's traditions and people.*

-* **Skills:** Combat/Zatoichi, Religion, Perception, Survival, Herbalism, Culture/Palvaya
+* **Skills:** Combat/Zatoichi[[Blind swordsman is a awesome trope.
+And with psychic abilities in the setting, you can make them blind sword witches.]], Religion, Perception, Survival, Herbalism, Culture/Palvaya
 * **Equipment:** Sanctified sword, herbalism kit, and a prayer wheel

 #### **Lazunan Drone Technician**